Text Link

 • Puffy cheeks (also called “bulimia cheeks”), a result of inflamed glands in the face

-And those who purge through the use of laxatives could also see complications arise in their bowel movements.
+Those who purge through the use of laxatives could also see bulimia complications arise in their bowel movements.
 Bloating, diarrhea, or chronic constipation could become an issue for someone whose body begins relying too heavily on laxatives to stimulate release.
-Hemorrhoids are another common problem.
-(3)
+Hemorrhoids are another common problem.2,3

 Endocrine system

 Bulimia can also wreak havoc on the endocrine system, which is responsible for the regulation of hormones.
-As hormones play a key role in nearly every bodily function, this can have a detrimental domino effect within the body, resulting in:
+As hormones play a key role in nearly every bodily function, these bulimia nervosa health risks can have a detrimental domino effect within the body, resulting in:4

 • Low sex drive